-I am a critical health geographer with an overarching concern for how everyday social and material contexts matter for health and health equity.
+My research uses participatory and arts-based methods to investigate how health inequities are produced contextually and spatially, while seeking to identify and disrupt them.
 I am particularly interested in how taken-for-granted -- and often unquestioned -- features of our day-to-day environments become implicated in the production of health outcomes, behaviours, and inequities.
-My research in health geography fits largely into two streams: (1) critical geographies of physical activity, and (2) socio-environmental influences on young people's health.
+Grounded in a critical health geography perspective, my research is highly interdisciplinary and fits largely into two streams: (1) gendered inequities in sport and physical activity, and (2) socio-environmental influences on young people's health.

 Other areas of interest: I also have an interest in qualitative and creative methods as a substantive research area, particularly in relation to questions of rigour and empirically evaluating potentially innovative techniques.
 Cross-cutting my various research interests is my commitment to making research more useful and applicable in the real-world so that it can be used as an instrument for positive change.
 Part of this work involves my collaboration on multidisciplinary initiatives, including the Sex/Gender Methods Group, to understand how sex and gender shape the very production of health research knowledge and to develop tools to better integrate sex and gender considerations in health research practice.